madiganbrodsky/eyetracking_replication/experiments/simple_exp/README.md

 	* fix formatting of the display (Leyla - Monday)
 	* images or locations should be clickable?
 (Madigan - Monday) (Leyla - Monday makes images clickable) *Images or locations clickable - Madigan 3/12
-	* fix log_responses to save the location and stimuli info
+	* fix log_responses to save the location and stimuli info - this exp. logs the stimuli from list #3 that they gave us - when we make the other two exps. we will have to change the last 3 stimuli responses that get logged bc they are titled based off of what list they come from.
+(MB 3/12)
 * make it an incremental decision task (Tuesday 11.30)
 	* how much to reveal with every click?
 	* how to slice the instruction